Aggregate-Intellect/bigscience_aisc_pii_detection/README.md

 - French

 ## Module 1
+[TBD: Put in the current status of the data tagging, which is partially completed.
+Reference LightTag and a Big THANKS to them!]

 ## Module 2
 Please put your name by the regex you would like to work on here https://docs.google.com/spreadsheets/d/1rX_bH72CgLMwH5wxwakCAq-gbGsK4wFL4cGVqIZpvCQ/edit#gid=1934842843